rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-29-injection-owasp.md

 * Description: Exfiltrate the entire DB schema definition via SQL Injection

-In the Christmas special, we found out that we can add parameters after the `q` and if we play around with the parameters and entered something where the output would produce errors, the output would also display that we are using an SQL database called SQLite.
+In the Christmas special, we found out that we can add parameters after the `q`, and if we play around with the parameters and entered something where the output would produce errors, the output would also display that we are using an SQL database called SQLite.

 SQLite uses a database schema that is stored in a table called sqlite_master.